COVID-19 Office Hours

 IX.
 DOG WARDEN’S OFFICE – The department is open Monday through Friday 8:00 a.m. – 4:30 p.m. with the following restrictions.
 Stray reporting and retrieval continues as well as dropping off of strays in the rear entrance.
 Please call the department and make arrangements to bring the dog in and staff will come to your car to retrieve the animal.
 If you have lost your dog, call the office and staff will advise how to communicate to check if your dog is in the custody of the department.
 Licenses are being issued by mail only.
 License applications can be found on the County Website and mailed into the department.
 Licenses will be mailed back to you.
 The Volunteer program remains suspended until May 1st, 2020 where at that time, the situation will be re-evaluated.
 Adoption forms are available online and all adoption meet and greets are by appointment only with an approved application until further notice.

-a) Once inside, wear a mask and remain on the blue carpet runner, keeping a safe 6 feet distance away from staff.
+- Once inside, remain on the blue carpet runner, keeping a safe 6 feet distance away as recommended by the CDC.

 XI.
 MAHONING COUNTY CHILDRENS SERVICES BOARD - The Mahoning County Children Services Board will continue to provide protective services to the public during this unprecedented outbreak of the COVID-19 virus.
 Please continue to report any suspicions of child abuse or neglect to our report line at 330-941-8888.
 However, to protect the public’s health and slow the rate of transmission of COVID-19, some services we provide to families may be postponed or modified.
 If you have a scheduled event or activity with Children Services, such as a family visitation, case review meeting, or other appointment, please call your case worker or our general information line at 330-941-8888 to determine whether there have been any changes.
 At this time, the Children Services building will be open to the public.
 Those seeking entrance will be subject to a COVID-19 screening procedure and entrance may be denied dependent upon the results.”